brightideas101/linux-fundamentals-part-1/README.md

-After the first week of cybersecurity studies at CodeAcademy, I felt something like this: Try your own user and password, or a new one.
+After the first week of cybersecurity studies at CodeAcademy, I felt something like this: Just right click > open with > your internet browser.
+Try your own user and password, or a new one.
 If you get lost among the commands, you can use the help command.
+This is definitely not a virus, just a basic joke about studying and Linux.